- 1 Automated Molecular Replacement

 Higher order tNCS

 Frequently, tNCS does not associate 2 clusters of molecules in the asymmetric unit, but rather there are 3 or more (n) clusters of molecules associated by a series of vectors that are multiples of 1, 2, 3 ... (n-1) times a basic translation vector.
-The integer n is the order of the tNCS and is entered using the keyword TNCS NMOL <n>.
+Where n times the basic translation vector equates to (very close to) integer multiples of unit cell axes, the tNCS represents a pseudo-cell, and this case is known as commensurate modulation.

-Phaser does not automatically detect these cases.
-The peaks of the native Patterson must be inspected to find the n-fold relationship, which can be subtle; for instance, a peak at 0.2,0.4,0 can be interpreted in terms of a vector that is twice a vector of 0.6,0.2,0 (taking unit cell translations into account).
+Phaser attempts to automatically detect commensurate modulation.
+The peaks of the native Patterson are analyzed to find the n-fold relationship.
 The series will not generally have all peaks the same height.
 Lower peaks in the series represent relationships where the relative rotations between related molecules are larger.
 Missing peaks in the series may be below the default 20% of origin cut-off.
 This can be lowered with TNCS PATT PERCENT <x>

 When there are more than two molecules related by tNCS, Phaser does not refine the orientations between the molecules related by the tNCS.

-Where n times the basic translation vector equates to (integer multiples of) unit cell axes, the tNCS represents a pseudo-cell, and this case is known as commensurate modulation.
-However, as for two-fold tNCS, Phaser is not restricted to these sorts of pseudo-cells and the basic tNCS vector can be in a general position.
+However, as for two-fold tNCS, Phaser is not restricted to these sorts of pseudo-cells and the basic tNCS vector can be in a general position, as can the number of copies.

 If there are many molecules in the asymmetric unit but they are not all related by tNCS, or there are sub-groups of molecules related by different tNCS vectors, then the modulations of the expected intensities due to the tNCS will be much less significant than the cases described above.
 In these cases it is possible that structure solution will be achieved without any tNCS correction factors being applied.
 Indeed, searching for all the copies as tNCS-related multiples when some molecules are not related by tNCS will cause structure solution to fail.
 To turn off the automatic detection and use of tNCS use the keyword TNCS USE OFF.